senotrusov/notes/arch-linux-installation.md

 sudo fdisk -l
 ```

+!!! danger

+    The device you select will be completely erased in the following steps.
+Choose carefully to avoid deleting data from the wrong device.

 Set the device path variable, replacing `sdX` with your USB drive's actual device name (e.g., `sdb`):

 ```sh